Roger Moore: The Saint (1962–1969)

-The Saint ran from 1962 for six seasons and 118 episodes.
+The Saint ran from 1962 for six series and 118 episodes.
 Moore went on to direct nine episodes of the later series, which moved into colour in 1967.
-Several episodes were edited together to form the films, The Saint and the Fiction Makers (1968) and Vendetta for the Saint (1969).
+Several episodes were edited together to form two films, The Saint and the Fiction Makers (1968) and Vendetta for the Saint (1969).

 Post-Saint films and The Persuaders!
 (1969–1972)

 He made two films immediately after the series ended: Crossplot (1969), a lightweight 'spy caper' movie, and the more challenging The Man Who Haunted Himself (1970).
 Directed by Basil Dearden, it gave Moore the opportunity to demonstrate greater versatility than the role of Simon Templar had allowed.
 In 2004, Moore said of The Man Who Haunted Himself: "It was one of the few times I was allowed to act...
 Many say my best role was in The Man Who Haunted Himself.
 Being a modest actor, I won't disagree."
+In one scene in the film, his character says "Espionage isn't all James Bond on Her Majesty's Secret Service."

 Lew Grade lured Moore to star alongside Tony Curtis in The Persuaders!.
 The show featured the adventures of two millionaire playboys across Europe.
 Moore was paid the then-unheard-of sum of £1 million for a single series, making him the highest-paid television actor in the world.
-Lew Grade claimed in his autobiography Still Dancing, that Moore and Curtis "didn't hit it off all that well".
+Lew Grade claimed in his autobiography, Still Dancing, that Moore and Curtis "didn't hit it off all that well".
 Curtis refused to spend more time on set than was strictly necessary, while Moore was always willing to work overtime.
 According to the DVD commentary, neither Roger Moore, an uncredited co-producer, nor Robert S. Baker, the credited producer, ever had a contract other than a handshake with Lew Grade.

 Despite its focus on the UK and US markets, The Persuaders! became more successful in other international markets.
 On its premiere on the ITV network, it was beaten in the ratings by repeats of Monty Python's Flying Circus on BBC One.
 It did however place in the Top 20 most-viewed television series in the UK throughout 1971.
 The lack of success in the US, where it had been sold to ABC, Curtis put down to its showing at the Saturday 10pm slot, but it was successful in continental Europe and Australia.
 In Germany, where the series was aired under the name Die Zwei ("The Two"), it became a hit through especially amusing dubbing which only barely used translations of the original dialogue.